Peek Into Melania Trump’s Private Life

 E!
 News profiled First Lady Melania Trump, calling her “unprecedented.”
 Just as there has never been a president like billionaire businessman Donald Trump, there has never been a first lady like his shy Slovenian wife.

-Melania is a model-turned-housewife and self described “full-time mom” to the couple’s 11-year-old son, Barron.
+Melania is a model-turned-housewife and self-described “full-time mom” to the couple’s 11-year-old son, Barron.
 Instead of moving into the White House, she chose to stay in New York while Barron completes his final year at Columbia Grammar and Preparatory School.
 She plans to move to the White House in June.

 The choice to make Barron’s schooling her top priority has been highly criticized by some, prompting Melania Trump’s senior adviser to release a statement as recently as last week explaining the first lady’s decision.